ICPExchange/adapters-doc/PoolAdapater/README.md

 | 2     | lock_percent  | 	The ratio of LP being locked, with a precision of 18.
 For example, the number for 50% would be 500000000000000000.        |
 | 3     | expire_time  | 	Currently only supports 0, which means permanent lock.                                                                           |

+* Response parameters:</br>
+If using `lockLiquidityV2`, it will return locked LP shares in Ok.

 ## 5. Query LP
 ### 5.1 Description